pamelars86/YouTube-genai/README.md

 # YouTube Summary and Blog Generator

-This project leverages Generative AI (GenAI) to perform two main functionalities:
+This project leverages Generative AI (GenAI) to perform:

-1. **Video Summary**: Generates a concise summary of a YouTube video based on its transcript, description, and title.
-2. **Style Blog Post**: Creates a detailed blog post using the same input data.
+1. **Style Blog Post**: Creates a detailed blog post in English using a video from Youtube that could be in Spanish, Portugues or English (title, description and transcript).

 The application is fully containerized with Docker for easy setup and deployment.